NivekNey/NivekNey.github.io/index.md

 ### Ads policy moderation (*2020)

-Trained on Hadoop cluster and deployed NLP ML model to AWS ECS in order to help policy moderation.
+Trained and deployed NLP ML model to AWS ECS in order to help policy moderation.
 Compared to previous solution, improved precision from 33% to 95%.
-The service handles millions of requests per day.
+It's a high-load service that handles millions of requests per day.

 ### Interactive Ads optimization (*2020)

-Hadoop NLP TF K8s
+Formalized NLP ML model built in TensorFlow to K8s cluster as a service.
+Reduced the response time from prototype's 3 seconds to under 1 second.

 ### Comment moderation (*2019)

-Hadoop NLP CV TF K8s
+Trained and deployed NLP ML model as well as Vision ML model, both written in TensorFlow, to K8s cluster as services.
+Reduced error rate by 10%.
+It's a high-loaded service that handles tens of thousands of requests per day.

 ### Comment understanding

-K8s
+Deployed on-demand model training procedure to K8s cluster.
+It's a high-loaded service that handles tens of thousands of requests per day.

 ### Enterprise network security (*2019)